amckinnell/nutrella/README.md

 Create or open a Trello board based on the name of the current git branch:

     $ nutrella

-Open a named Trello board (such as the 'Team Assassins' Trello board):

-    $ nutrella -t Assassins

-Use the `-h` option to see all the command line options.

 ## Origin of Name